Author + information

 ↵† Official Heart Failure Society of America Representative.

-↵‡ Official American College of Physicians Representative.
+↵‡ Official American Heart Association Representative.

-↵§ Official American Heart Association Representative.
+↵§ Official American College of Physicians Representative.

 The document was approved by the American College of Cardiology Lifelong Learning Oversight Committee, the American Heart Association Science Advisory and Coordinating Committee, the Heart Failure Society of America Board of Trustees, the International Society for Heart & Lung Transplantation Board of Trustees, and the American College of Physicians Board of Regents in February 2017, and by the American Heart Association Executive Committee in March 2017.
 For the purpose of transparency, disclosure information for the ACC Lifelong Learning Oversight Committee, the approval body of the convening organization of this document, is available online.